New exactly solvable relativistic models with anomalous interaction: Relativistic and quasi relativistic energy levels

 We see that in spite of the fact that the neutron motion along the third coordinate axis is free, the third component of momentum $\kappa$ makes a rather non--trivial contribution into the values of energy levels (\ref{012}).
-In accordance with (\ref{012}) $E>\kappa$, and so the condition $M\neq0$ in fact is satisfied.
+In accordance with (\ref{012}) $E>\kappa$, and so the condition $M\neq0$ is actually satisfied.